DBUPDGEN

 Which Subsystems are Updated?

-The first check that the update script performs is to read which subsystem that are installed in the database, and then compare with the subsystems in the script.
-The update script will then only run the updates for the subsystem that are installed in the database, and the other subsystems in the script are ignored.
+The update script checks which of the subsystems in the script that are present in the database, and only runs the updates for these subsystems and ignores other subsystems.
 Likewise, the update script ignores subsystems in the database not present in the script.

-Next, the update script performs a number of checks for the versions of the subsystems.
-There are three version- designators to check against each other: that of the database (abasubsystems.ss_label) and the from- and to-versions in the script.
-(These were derived directly or indirectly from the -from and -to switches you specified to DBUPDGEN.)
-The purpose with these tests is find out which subsystems that are to be updated, and to verify that no update is missing in a chain of updates.
+The update script performs a number of checks for the labels of the subsystems.
+There are three labels to check against each other: the label of the database (abasubsystems.ss_label) and the from- and to-labels in the script.
+The purpose is to determine which subsystems that needs to be updated and to verify that no update is missing in a chain of updates.

 The From-Version and the Database Version

-Next question is whether the from-version is in sync with the database version.
+DBUPDGEN compares the from-label with the label in the database, to verify that the script in sync with the database.
 This question is answered in the affirmative, if any of the following are true:

-If neother of these conditions are true, this is an error and execution is aborted, and no subsystems are updated.
+If neither of these conditions are true, this is an error and execution is aborted, and no subsystems are updated.

 Some examples: